Below is a directory of recommended wellbeing services:

 Confidential information and advice for anyone concerned about their own or someone else’s drug or solvent misuse.
 Freephone 0800 77 66 00 (24-hour service, free if calling from a landline and won’t show up on the phone bill, provides translation for non-English speakers)

-Brook is the UK’s leading provider of sexual health services and advice for young people under 25.
+The UK’s leading provider of sexual health services and advice for young people under 25.
 The charity provides free and confidential sexual health information, contraception, pregnancy testing, advice and counselling, testing and treatment for sexually transmitted infections and outreach and education work.

 The death of a parent, brother or sister is one of the most fundamental losses a child will ever face.
 At Winston’s Wish, they believe that bereaved children need support to make sense of death and rebuild their lives.
-The Winston’s Wish Helpline offers support, information and guidance to all those caring for a bereaved child or young person.
+Their Helpline offers support, information and guidance to all those caring for a bereaved child or young person.
 Helpline 08452 03 04 05 (Monday – Friday, 9am to 5pm, and Wednesday evenings, 7pm to 9.30 pm).